-- · Completed application for the program. - Proof of satisfactory completion of high school algebra, biology and chemistry with a lab with grades no lower than a C. If transcript indicates a numerical grade point average with no grade equivalent, a minimum of 73.33 is required. - · Two professional references, work or education-related.
+- Completed application for the program. - Proof of satisfactory completion of high school algebra, biology and chemistry with grades no lower than a C. If transcript indicates a numerical grade point average with no grade equivalent, a minimum of 73.33 is required. - Two professional references, work or education-related.
 (Forms provided by college).